 On-Campus Safety and Security

 Stop.
 Call.
 Report.
-We urge all students, faculty, staff members and visitors to report crimes and public-safety incidents to the Office of Student Life, located on the ground floor of Padre Rubio Hall.
+We urge all students, faculty, staff members and visitors to report crimes and public-safety incidents to the Office of Student Life on the ground floor of Padre Rubio Hall.
 You can also report incidents directly to the Madrid police in an accurate and timely manner.

-Faculty, staff and students are expected to promptly report any safety and security maintenance issues when discovered.
+Faculty, staff and students are expected to report any safety and security maintenance issues when discovered promptly.
 These requests receive priority over non-safety and non-emergency work orders.

 Timely Warnings of Crime

-SLU-Madrid sends Campus Safety Alerts to notify the University community about serious crimes against people that occur on campus, where it is determined that the incident may pose an ongoing threat to members of the University community.
-The alerts are generally written by the executive staff members.
+SLU-Madrid sends Timely Warnings via the slu.edu email to notify the campus community about serious crimes against people that occur on campus, where it is determined that the incident may pose an ongoing threat to community members.

-Updates to the SLU-Madrid community about any particular case resulting in a Campus Safety Alert notice may be distributed via email, posted on the SLU-Madrid website or announced in the SLU-Madrid Campus Life weekly newsletter.
+Updates to the SLU-Madrid community about any particular case resulting in a Timely Warning will be distributed via email and may be posted on the SLU-Madrid website or announced in the SLU-Madrid Campus Life weekly newsletter.

-Public demonstrations and protest marches (manifestaciones) are part of the political and cultural life in Madrid; citizens are exercising their right to assemble to express concern over economic, social and political challenges.
-All demonstrations are announced in advance; all are intended to be peaceful.
-On some occasions, however, as in any mass gathering, pockets of violence can break out between protesters and the police, resulting in injuries to both parties.
-Thus, through the help of the U.S. Embassy, SLU-Madrid notifies its community of the dates, times and locations of these demonstrations, reminding students to avoid them or remain cautious if they need to visit a neighborhood where one is scheduled to occur.
+Note: Public demonstrations and protest marches (manifestaciones) are part of Madrid's political and cultural life; citizens are exercising their right to assemble to express concern over economic, social and political challenges.
+While demonstrations are intended to be peaceful, on some occasions, pockets of violence break out.
+Thus, the U.S. Embassy provides information related to the dates, times and locations of these demonstrations.
+Students should avoid these demonstrations or remain cautious if they need to visit a neighborhood where one is scheduled to occur.